TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/examples_hello_world_cpp.md

 -   -Wno-reserved-user-defined-literal
 -   -Wno-unused-const-variable

-## Building the mcu sdk libs with c++ flsgs.
+## Building the mcu sdk libs with C++ flsgs.

-The pre built libs provided in mcu sdk are built with the c flags.
+The pre built libs provided in mcu sdk are built with the C flags.
-However the application can re build the libs using the c++ flags.
+However the application can re build the libs using the C++ flags.
 The application needs to pass the below additional flag for the make commands used for building libs

 \code